raspberrypilearning/lego-data-dash/en/step_1.md

 If you have not already done so, set up your new Raspberry Pi by following these instructions:

 [Setting up your Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up){:target="_blank"}

+--- collapse ---
+---
+title: Installing the BuildHAT python library
+---

+Open a terminal window on your Raspberry Pi by pressing `Ctrl + Alt + T`.

+At the prompt type: `pip3 install buildhat`

+Press Enter and wait for the 'installation completed' message.

+--- /collapse ---

 --- /task ---